Emmy Noether: Invariant theory of finite groups

-Second epoch (1920–1926): Contributions to topology
+Topology

-As noted by Pavel Alexandrov and Hermann Weyl in their obituaries, Noether's contributions to topology illustrate her generosity with ideas and how her insights could transform entire fields of mathematics.
+As noted by Hermann Weyl in his obituary, Noether's contributions to topology illustrate her generosity with ideas and how her insights could transform entire fields of mathematics.
 In topology, mathematicians study the properties of objects that remain invariant even under deformation, properties such as their connectedness.
 An old joke is that "a topologist cannot distinguish a donut from a coffee mug", since they can be continuously deformed into one another.